 ESME Chamber Arrangements

 ESME chamber pop arrangements provide a unique and exciting context drawing from a wide eclectic range of styles for students at any level to form connections between fundamentals of music making and string playing while presenting a “modern day Sukuzi” approach utilizing modern musical exposure towards classical training.

 Registration fee for the ESME String Camp is $450.

-Register online or send a pdf application along with a check in the amount of $450 made payable to "Project ESME" by to:
+To register online click on the "Click to Register" button above.
+To register by mail, send a completed pdf application along with a check in the amount of $450 made payable to "Project ESME" to:

 P.O.
 Box 154, Comstock Park MI 49321

 All purchased registrations are fully refundable if cancelled by June 30th, 2023.
 Refunds for any cancellations made after June 30th, 2023 will be subject to approval by the ESME String Camp.

 The ESME String Camp now offers a special financing payment option that allows camp tuition payment to be spread out into monthly installments.
 Each registering student/parent choosing to pay via this option must select the "6 Month Installments" ticket on the registration page and purchase 6 of these tickets (priced at $75 per ticket) to complete their camp registration.
 Tickets can be purchased/redeemed for the total tuition price of $450.